 The Michael C. Holen Leader in Residence Award honors outstanding individuals who are exercising leadership in a range of organizational, professional and civic settings.
 Recipients come to campus to share experiences and engage in rich and challenging conversations with our students and the Kansas State University community.
-The award recipient exemplifies the Mary Lynn and Warren Staley School’s mission statement and the following tenets:
+The award recipient exemplifies the Mary Lynn and Warren Staley School of Leadership Studies’ mission statement and the following tenets:

 Mary Lynn and Warren Staley